WILLE-DAC/wip/V Imperium by-laws.md

 Incompatibility regime
 </p>

-DAO members may hold no more than one position within the DAO official structures unless stated otherwise.
+DAC members may hold no more than one position within the DAC official structures unless stated otherwise.

 <p align="center">
 <b>( article 7 )</b><br>
-Rights and duties of DAO members
+Rights and duties of DAC members
 </p>

-It is the right of members of the DAO to participate in all activities and bodies, to formulate any suggestion or criticism that may be deemed convenient or to publish new proposals or changes to existing ones.
+It is the right of members of the DAC to participate in all activities and bodies, to formulate any suggestion or criticism that may be deemed convenient or to publish new proposals or changes to existing ones.
 Everything should be doable with the support of the on-line platform.
 Alternatively, V Imperium welcomes paper-based proposals and referendums.

 I. Decisions at all levels are to be made by democratic consensus.

 II.
-Every member of the DAO has the right to elect and be elected to any of the DAO’s organs.
+Every member of the DAC has the right to elect and be elected to any of the DAC’s organs.

 III.
-The right to be informed in a transparent and clear way about all economical activities of the DAO.
+The right to be informed in a transparent and clear way about all economical activities of the DAC.

 IV.
-Members are entitled free access to all documents ratified by DAO bodies that result from meetings, workings and  internal referendums held during the normal functioning of the DAO.
+Members are entitled free access to all documents ratified by DAC bodies that result from meetings, workings and  internal referendums held during the normal functioning of the DAC.
 The information must be available in digital format in the on-line platform.

 V. It is duty to perform with zeal, assiduity and loyalty to the other members the positions, functions and workings entrusted by them.